ansys/pysimai/doc/source/user_guide/configuration.rst

 Interactive mode
 ------------------

-When the property `interactive` is set to `true`, the users will be prompted for the missing configuration properties.
+When the property `interactive` is set to `true`, the users are prompted for the missing configuration properties.
-When the property is `false`, the interactive mode is disabled, and errors would be raised in case of missing configuration properties.
+When the property is `false`, the interactive mode is turned off, and errors would be raised in case of missing configuration properties.
 Default behavior is `interactive=true`.

-It is important to note that login through web browser is disabled and credentials become required when `interactive=false`.
+It is important to note that login through web browser is turned off and credentials become required when `interactive=false`.
 This means that if the credentials are missing, the users won't be prompted to enter them from the terminal, and an error would be raised instead.